 In December 2020, we made multi-year grants of stock options under our 2014 Plan to certain officers.
 These grants were designed to align the most senior management of the Company with the long-term goals established by the Company in early 2020, and cover a four-year performance period ending December 31, 2024.
 The Committee will not make any additional grants to these individuals during this performance period, so none of these individuals received a grant in 2021 or 2022.
-For the NEOs, the grants are 75% performance-based and 25% time-based, with the performance targets set in excess of the long-term goals communicated to investors.
+For the NEOs, the grants are 75% performancebased and 25% time-based, with the performance targets set in excess of the long-term goals communicated to investors.
 While we are not disclosing the specific goals for competitive reasons, the goals are set at or in excess of public statements.
 Actual goals will be disclosed upon the conclusion of the four-year performance period.
-Upon a termination by the Company other than for "cause" or by the NEO for "good reason" (each as defined in the applicable award agreements), within two years following a "change in control" (as defined in the applicable award agreements), the time-vesting options will accelerate and vest and the performance-vesting options will accelerate and vest in part or in full based on actual Company performance through the change in control," the performance-vesting options will accelerate on a prorated basis based on number of days employed during the performance period, based on actual Company performance through the end of the performance period.
+Upon a termination by the Company other than for "cause" or by the NEO for "good reason" (each as defined in the applicable award agreements), within two years following a "change in control" (as defined in the applicable award agreements), the time-vesting options will accelerate and vest and the performance-vesting options will accelerate and vest in part or in full based on actual Company performance through the change in control.
+Upon termination by the Company other than for "cause" not in connection with a "change in control," the performance-vesting options will accelerate on a prorated basis based on number of days employed during the performance period, based on actual Company performance through the end of the performance period.